2018 Summer/Fall Museum Collections Management Internship

 Background in museum collections management, history, archives, archeology, preservation, museum aspect of natural resource management, or a related discipline.

-Application Process: To apply for a summer interpretation internship a resume, cover letter and list of 3 professional references (names, title/position, phone and email) should be submitted by February 26, 2018.
-Application may be submitted by mail or email to the following Park contact:
+To apply for a summer museum collections management internship, a resume, cover letter, and list of 3 professional references (name, title/position, phone, and email) should be submitted by June 18, 2018.
+Applications may be submitted by mail or email to the following Park contact:

 3655 US Hwy 211 East